ahmetremziata/goroutine-examples/README.md

 - Solution to dining philosopher problem that mentioned https://en.wikipedia.org/wiki/Dining_philosophers_problem#:~:text=Problem%20statement,-Five%20philosophers%20dine&text=There%20is%20a%20fork%20between,a%20left%20and%20right%20fork. link with using mutex and waitgroup in goroutines
 - Simple channels (Show a simple example for creating channel, send message and receive message from another channel)
 - Buffered channels (Show channels with buffered as it decreases program run time)
+- Sleeping Barber Problem (A general problem with solution by using goroutine)